Ellariel/mango_hybit/README.md

 4) Check out the results in `results` folder.

 **Note.** Some Linux systems may have a user or system limit on open file descriptors.
 The simulation may reach this limit due to file descriptors consumed by the *mango* agents scheduler.
 Therefore, if you encounter this error, check `$ ulimit -a` and increase it accordingly, using e.g. `$ ulimit -n 65535`.

+## Sources and references

+* COHDA implementation has been adapted and [forked](https://gitlab.com/mosaik/examples/mosaik-cohda) from the [ZDIN-ZLE project](https://gitlab.com/zdin-zle/models/mosaik-cohda).